 Certified in Production and Inventory Management (CPIM)

 Towards the end, we have yet another course that can be pursued as one of the courses after MBA finance by the respective and eligible graduates of the same stream.
 It is none other than the course Certified in Production and Inventory Management.
 A certification in production and inventory management is internationally recognised and will help you advance in your finance career.
 The best part about this course is that you can study for the exam whenever you want because the whole curriculum is available online.
-This qualification is ideal for those who want to pursue a career in the supply chain industry.
+This qualification is ideal for those who want to pursue a career in supply chain management.
 For any globally operating organisation, the course will provide you with a strong understanding of production planning and assist you in gaining information related to inventory management.

-Top Career Opportunities in the Field of Finance [BONUS]
+Top Career Opportunities in the Field of Finance

 In MBA Finance, there are several prospects for a recent graduate.
 It’s just a matter of selecting the best choice for him or her.
 The options mentioned below are some of the top and only a few of the many open to a newcomer.